radius-project/radius/docs/contributing/contributing-code/contributing-code-schema-changes/README.md

 # Contributing schema changes

 This page will explain the process to make a change to Radius' REST API (eg: adding a new property, or adding a new resource type).The Radius application model and API are defined via a OpenAPI specification.
-Instead of manually defining each OpenAPI spec, [CADL](https://microsoft.github.io/typespec/) is used to generate the OpenAPI JSON files.
+Instead of manually defining each OpenAPI spec, [TypeSpec](https://microsoft.github.io/typespec/) is used to generate the OpenAPI JSON files.
 You should read and follow these steps to make REST API changes.

-## Step 1: Update CADL and generate Bicep types and API client
+## Step 1: Update TypeSpec and generate Bicep types and API client

 In order to update or create a new schema follow these steps:
-1. Create or update the applicable CADL files (named after resource type) within the `cadl` directory in the root of the radius repo
+1. Create or update the applicable TypeSpec files (named after resource type) within the `typespec` directory in the root of the radius repo
 2. Run `make generate` to generate the OpenAPI spec and API clients:
     ```bash
     make generate